softsky/site-security-site/app/views/about/company.md

 ![](/media/about/company.md-images/media/image04-500.jpg?class=pull-right)

+# We secure.
+We believe in the power of protection.
+No matter what your website represents - it must be safe and secure.
 ## SOFTSKY History

 SOFTSKY was founded 1999 as a Custom Software Development company.
 Since 2015 SOFTSKY provides Penetration Testing services.
 Penetration Test (pentest) is a controlled simulation of a real-life cyber attack that reveals the actual state of organization's information security and its ability to withstand an intrusion with minimal losses.